 Since rotting food, fish waste, and old plants can all cause ammonia, another easy solution to your ammonia problem is to remove the things creating or releasing it.
 Of course you aren’t going to remove the fish from the tank, because they are the whole point of having an aquarium, but there are several other things that you can do for sure.

-Use a scoop or gravel filter to clean the substrate of any and all waste, uneaten food, and decaying plant matter.
+Use a scoop or gravel filter (this one is good) to clean the substrate of any and all waste, uneaten food, and decaying plant matter.
 This will go a long way in lowering ammonia levels.
 Also, you can clean out the filter in your tank to make it more efficient at its job.

 3. Less Feeding